pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 --------------------

 After creating Virtual switches, click on Port groups tab.
-On the Port groups tab click on “Add port group”.
+On the Port groups tab click on "Add port group".
 Add WAN and LAN port groups, each using WAN and LAN switches respectively.

 .. image:: /_static/virtualization/vsphereaddport1.png